ands/pixel/README.md

 ```
 DISPLAY=:0.0 ./pixelflut
 ```

-## Stop Server
-Press q or Ctrl+c or kill the process

 ## Connection limit
 Best practise: set overall limit of the pixelflut-server high (--connections_max 1000) and limit max connections to the pixelflut port (default: 1234) per IP via iptables to 10-20: